 The six functions do not have a format option, because the format must be "sdf" or "sdf.gz".
 Instead, there is a compression parameter.
 The default of None selects the compression type based on the filename, if the filename is available, or assumes the input is uncompressed.
-Use "gz" if the input is gzip'ed, and "none" or "" if the input is uncompressed.
+Use "gz" if the input is gzip'ed, "zst" if the input use Zstandard compression (and the zstandard Python package is available) and "none" or "" if the input is uncompressed.